Ring, ring! New career calling for a telephone interview

 Any preparation you would do prior to a sit-down interview must be completed in advance of your phone conversation as well.
-That means looking up on the company, its values and its history, as well as the specific requirements of the role you’re pursuing.
-Be ready to answers the basics: why you want the position, what you would bring to the role, your strengths and your weaknesses, and everything else you’d expect an employer to ask.
+That means looking up the company, its values, and its history, as well as the specific requirements of the role you're pursuing.
+Be ready to answer the basics: why you want the position, what you would bring to the role, your strengths and your weaknesses, and everything else you'd expect an employer to ask.

 Keep your notes handy

-If there’s one big advantage a phone interview has for the applicant, it’s invisibility.
-Free of the interviewer’s withering stare, you can keep all your research notes handy.
-Make sure you’ve assembled all the information into easily articulated chunks though ‒ even the most inexperienced employer can tell when they’re being read a spiel straight from the page, and that would do little to impress someone looking for creativity.
+If there's one big advantage a phone interview has for the applicant, it's invisibility.
+Free of the interviewer's withering stare, you can keep all your research notes handy.
+Make sure you've assembled all the information into easily articulated chunks though ‒ even the most inexperienced employer can tell when they're being read a spiel straight from the page and that will do little to impress.

 Choose your setting